 We are a Maryland corporation that commenced operations on November 21, 2007.
 We acquire, either directly or indirectly through our subsidiaries, residential mortgage-backed securities, or RMBS, residential mortgage loans, commercial mortgage loans, real estate related securities and various other asset classes.
-We are externally managed by Fixed Income Discount Advisory Company, which we refer to as FIDAC or our Manager.
+Prior to the Internalization (as defined below) on August 5, 2015, we were externally managed by Fixed Income Discount Advisory Company, which we refer to as FIDAC or the Manager.
 FIDAC is a fixed-income investment management company that is registered as an investment adviser with the SEC.
 FIDAC is a wholly owned subsidiary of Annaly Capital Management, Inc., or Annaly.
 FIDAC has a broad range of experience in managing investments in Agency MBS, which are mortgage pass-through certificates, collateralized mortgage obligations, or CMOs, and other RMBS representing interests in or obligations backed by pools of mortgage loans issued or guaranteed by Fannie Mae, Freddie Mac, and Ginnie Mae, Non-Agency RMBS, collateralized debt obligations, or CDOs, and other real estate related investments.